 Let me use one of our family favorites as an example.
-Spaghetti with meatballs, green salad, green beans, and garlic bread make a delightful meal especially when followed with a slice of cheesecake.
+Spaghetti with meatballs, green salad, green beans, and garlic bread makes a delightful meal, especially when followed with a slice of cheesecake.

 Gather the recipes from your family survey and make a list of the ingredients for each one of them.
 You should have 14 breakfast, 14 lunch, and 14 dinner entrees.
 We have a hard time coming up with 14 different breakfast ideas so we use 7 breakfast entrees and double it.
 Multiply each ingredient by 7 and you have a 3 month supply of everything you need to make this menu for 3 months.

 Once implemented, this plan can save a lot of “what’s for dinner” stress.
 Your menu may change a bit depending on the season.
 We eat differently in the winter than we do in the summer.

 Plain old math is used to develop this plan.
 It just doesn’t get much easier.
 For this method, you have 90 breakfast entrées, 90 lunch entrées (optional), 90 dinner entrées, 90 fruit/vegetables/side dishes and, of course, 90 treats or desserts large enough to feed your family.

 In addition to this, you need a healthy stock of basics such as flour, sugars, baking powder, baking soda, salt, vegetable oil, shortening, spices, cornstarch, vinegar, bouillon cubes, etc. The idea is to store what your family eats every day so you never worry about wasting and you always have what you need on hand.
 This is how it might look for a family of six people.